 The answers to these questions will point you toward the changes that need to be made to succeed this time around.

 The National Resident Matching Program (NRMP) performs a "biennial survey of the directors of all programs participating in the Main Residency Match."
-From this year's data (see Figure 1 on pg.
-3)1, the factors that were ranked by the program directors to be of greatest importance "in selecting applicants to interview" are (in descending order):
+From this year's data (see Figure PD_I2 on pg.
+10)1, the Education and Academic Performance Characteristics that were ranked by the program directors to be of greatest importance "in selecting applicants to interview" are (in descending order):

 - Grades in required clerkships

-Once you've talked to your advisor, it's critical that you set yourself up for success this time around on your exam.
-We want to stress that the #1 factor we've seen contribute to a repeat failure is students rushing to take the next attempt without giving themselves the proper amount of time to prepare.
+We want to stress that the number one factor we've seen contribute to a repeat Step 1 failure is students rushing to take the next attempt without giving themselves the proper amount of time to prepare.

-Don't believe us?
-According to the 2018 Step 1 Administrations Performance Data from the NBME®2, 67% of US MD testers, 73% of DO, and 44% of International repeat testers passed.
+According to the 2020 Step 1 Administrations Performance Data from the NBME®2, 67% of US MD testers, 74% of DO, and 50% of International repeat testers passed.

-With those important answers in mind, you are almost ready to begin creating your new study plan.
-The last essential element is a specific assessment of your current status.
+The last essential element to passing Step 1 after a failed attempt is a specific assessment of your current status.
 Before diving in once more, you must figure out what your strengths and weaknesses are so you know what to concentrate on for your next try.

 The best way to do this is with an NBME self-assessment exam.
-Since it has been at least a few weeks since you’ve sat for the exam, you will likely score 10-20 points lower than you did on your actual exam.
-This, in itself, can be disconcerting.
+Since it has been at least a few weeks since you’ve sat for Step 1, you will likely score 10-20 points lower than you did on your actual exam.
+This can be disconcerting.
 However, it is very important that you do this before you begin your new study plan because this initial assessment will serve a few key purposes:

-- To gauge how much time you need to reach your goal
+- To gauge how much time you need to reach your Step 1 goal

 - As a baseline to assess your progress on subsequent NBMEs